sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Code of Conscience

-Transcending the physical nature of oneís own body requires an unwavering strength of will.
+Transcending the physical nature of one√≠s own body requires an unwavering strength of will.
 By aligning with a core set of values, you narrow your focus and solidify your will.
 At 2nd level, choose an option from the following.

 The High Road